PrincipalWang/Vi-performance-project-for-DSC80-UCSD/README.md

     accuracy                           0.90        31  <br>
    macro avg       0.45      0.50      0.47        31  <br>
 weighted avg       0.82      0.90      0.86        31  <br>
-The accuracy score is now 0.9032, meaning our model is able to correctly predict 90.32% of our data.
-Although the score goes down, mainly because the increasement of complexity of data, we still have a high F-1 score 0.95,meaning both of my precision and recall are close to 1.
+The accuracy score is now 0.9032, meaning my model is able to correctly predict 90.32% of my data.
+Although the score goes down, mainly because the increasement of complexity of data, I still have a high F-1 score 0.95,meaning both of my precision and recall are close to 1.
 # Fairness Analysis
 ## Hypotheses
 ## Null Hypothesis (H0)